 High-carb diets can also make your dog fat.
 Overweight pets can develop additional health conditions including cancer, arthritis, and heart disease.

-Is Pasta Good for Dogs?
+Are Pasta and Noodles Good for Dogs?

 But this doesn’t mean that carbs should take up a large chunk of their dinner.
 As mentioned earlier, a diet high in carbohydrates can lead to obesity, and more serious health complications.